Bolt64/proxy_switcher/README.md

 has only been tested on Ubuntu and Debian.

 ## Dependencies
-Thi script also optionally requires the [psutil](https://github.com/giampaolo/psutil) library.
+This script also optionally requires the [psutil](https://github.com/giampaolo/psutil) library.

 ## Installation